bpesquet/artificial_metacognition/notes/confidence/README.md

 This paradigm is well suited to experiments with animals, which cannot explicitely report their confidence.

-One challenge is to avoid confounding it with a three-alternative forced choice {cite}`kepecsComputationalFrameworkStudy2012`.
+One challenge is to avoid confounding it with a three-alternative forced choice [[Kepecs et al., 2912]](../../references/confidence/Kepecs2012.md).

 #### Confidence forced choice